Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Birth Control Pills Toxic to Dogs?

-Most birth control pills contain small amounts of hormones (estrogen and progestin) but are considered not that toxic for dogs.
+Most birth control pills contain small amounts of hormones (estrogen, estradiol and progesterone) but are considered not that toxic for dogs.
 Certain types of contraceptive pills may also contain iron, which can be somewhat more problematic for dogs.
-Specifically, they contain ferrous fumarate, a form of iron that can result in toxicity.
+Specifically, they contain ferrous fumarate, a form of iron that can result in toxicity, depending on the amount of iron already stored in the body.1

-In general, when it comes to birth control pills, the biggest concern of veterinarians is the packaging because it can lead to intestinal blockage and even complications and death.
+In general, when it comes to birth control pills, the biggest concern of veterinarians is the packaging because it can lead to intestinal blockage requiring surgery that is not risk free.
+Some gastrointestinal surgeries may have serious and even life threatening complications.

-Therefore, if your dog swallowed a few of your birth control pills, there shouldn’t be any problems.
+Therefore, if your dog swallowed one of your birth control pills, there shouldn’t be any serious problems, but it’s important to report this to your vet and get their advice.
 However, high concentrations may increase the risk of estrogen poisoning, especially in intact female dogs.

-How Many Birth Control Pills Does It Take to Poison a Dog?
+How Many Birth Control Pills Does It Take to Cause Signs of Toxicity?

 A birth control pill contains 10–35 micrograms (0.010–0.035 mg) of ethinyl estradiol (a kind of estrogen) and variable concentrations of progestin.
 However, if an intoxication occurs, the estrogen in the pills is most likely the culprit.